-CHANGE BY AN EMBEDDED BEHAVIOR FUNCTION: If one has already defined an actor model with a behavior function φ then it can happen that an actor realizes an action with an object, which itself is an actor.
+CHANGE BY AN EMBEDDED BEHAVIOR FUNCTION: If one has already defined an actor model with a behavior function $\phi$ then it can happen that an actor realizes an action with an object, which itself is an actor.
 This can happen if there exists an assisting actor with an interface and with a behavior function.
 In this simple example we have the case of an electronic door (see below) with a keypad as interface and a specified behavior function.
 Thus the behavior function of the electronic door expects certain numbers as input to open the closed door.
-Therefore if the executing actor of the example story touches the keypad and enters a sequence of numbers to satisfy the expected pattern of numbers then this sequence of numbers is the input for the internal behavior function of the electronic door which computes from this input its output: stay closed of open the door.
-And this output has then to be 'translated' in the 'language of facts' which defines the states.
+Therefore if the executing actor of the example story touches the keypad and enters a sequence of numbers to satisfy the expected pattern of numbers then this sequence of numbers is the input for the internal behavior function of the electronic door which computes from this input its output: depending from input open the door or stay closed.